 World Language Academic Department Chair

 Ms. Bechtold earned her Bachelor of Arts in Secondary English Education and British Literature from the University of Montana and her Master of Arts degree in Online Education from the University of Phoenix.
-She also holds a teaching credential in Secondary English, she is a Highly Qualified NCLB Latin teacher, and holds a National Board Certification in Young Adult Literature and Composition.
-As Lead Instructor she worked in both the K-8 and English departments.
-Ms. Bechtold has trained new instructors and served as mentor teacher for the past five years in English, World Languages and the Electives departments.
+She also holds a teaching credential in Secondary English, is a Highly Qualified NCLB Latin teacher, and holds a National Board Certification in Young Adult Literature and Composition.
+As Lead Instructor, she worked in both the K-8 and English departments.
+Ms. Bechtold has trained new instructors and served as a mentor teacher for the past five years in English, World Languages, and the Electives departments.
 With over 30 years of teaching experience that also includes curriculum development, Ms. Bechtold resides in Missoula, Montana.

 Stephanie Gold, M.Ed.

 Stephanie started her career teaching Biology, Chemistry, Physics, and Anatomy & Physiology in New York City.
 After teaching High School Science at schools in the Northeast and abroad, she left the classroom to work in educational technology, building adaptive learning platforms for blended instruction.
 Stephanie then went on to lead teams of instructional coaches in online and blended large-scale teacher professional development, supporting teachers and schools in evaluating and implementing best practices.
 Stephanie holds a Bachelor’s degree in Biology and Psychology from Georgetown University, a Masters Degree in Science Education from New York University, and is certified in both teaching Biological Sciences and teaching students with disabilities.